-Clay has been a consuming passion throughout my life beginning in the mud play of childhood.
-Today my work is both a reflection of my concern for our planet and fellow earthings as well as a celebration of earth and of my spiritual path.
+For potter Cheri Anderton-Yarnell, playing in the mud as a child began her lifelong passion for clay.
+Today her work is both a reflection of her concern for our planet and fellow humans as well as a celebration of earth and of a spiritual path.

 Donna Edmonds is a watercolor artist who concentrates on botanical and other nature subjects.
 She has a particular interest in the native plants of the region along with their pollinators.
 Donna has a certificate in Botanical Art and Illustration from Phipps Conservatory and Botanical Gardens where she had the opportunity to study under a number of highly accomplished contemporary botanical artists.
 Donna also worked as an instructor on the Phipps faculty for several years teaching color theory for watercolor applications.
 She is a member of the Allegheny Highlands Botanical Art Society and The American Society of Botanical Artists.

-Donna was instrumental in the creation of the Red Brick Gallery and the Allegheny RiverStone Artists’ Co-operative.
-She currently directs the activities of the gallery and is a member of the artists’ co-op.
+Donna was the founder of the Red Brick Gallery and Allegheny RiverStone Artists’ Co-operative.
+She serves as its Artistic Director and is a member of the artists’ co-op.
 She resides in Parker, PA.

 Angela Taylor Hardwick